Skip to navigation Skip to content

 • Yes:

-• Send an approved email to the customer from the Customer Comments mailbox.
-Do not change the template unless prompted by the template text.
+• Send the email from the Customer Comments mailbox with a classification of ‘OFFICIAL’.
 For access to the Customer Comments mailbox, see Table 7

 • Go to the Notes tab in the complaint entry.
-Select Edit and change the Text Type to Action Taken/Response Provided
+Select Edit and change the Text Type drop down to Action Taken/Response Provided

 • Document the CFT 'Email only provided' email sent to the customer.
 The feedback has been finalised.
 No further action can be taken at this time.’